 Jeffreys Neck Road is named after the Englishman who had already occupied the Neck when the Puritan settlers arrived.
 They paid him to leave.

-There was a farm but no other houses on Mount Pleasant until the town’s first subdivision was laid out on Mount Pleasant Avenue and Agawam Street, which is now Vermette Court.
+There was a farm but no other houses on Mount Pleasant until the town’s first subdivisions were built around Lafayette Road and Mount Pleasant Avenue and Agawam Street, which is now Vermette Court because we already have an Agawam Avenue.
 The 1872 Ipswich Village map shows the lots laid out but with no houses yet built.

 The part of Ipswich known as the Hamlet was “set off” as a separate parish in 1714-15 after several appeals to the Town and to the General Court.
 It named itself Hamilton.
 Chebacco followed suit in 1818 and renamed itself Essex.